The Foundation of Our Liberty

 Great Britain has had its own Declaration of Independence recently in the Brexit vote, for good or ill depending on which pub is polled.
 The boldness of the voters and the consequent consternation of established powers have made a “world turned upside down,” as in the American Revolution.
 George Washington and George III knew that the tumult of their time was of a dimension deeper than diplomacy and could not be resolved by a solution in which the same God who had started everything was ignored in everything.

 Fr.
 George Rutler is pastor at the Church of St. Michael in Manhattan.
-A version of this article will appear in Crisis Magazine.
+A version of this article appeared in Crisis Magazine; it also appeared earlier in LifeZette and has been updated.